 summer courses, see the High School Students tab on the How to Register page.

-High school students interested in attending the UW during Summer Quarter must have completed their freshman year
+High school students interested in attending the UW during Summer Quarter must be U.S. high school students and have completed their freshman year

 by June 30 of the year they plan to attend.
 Applicants should have a cumulative high school GPA of 3.3 (B+) or higher.
 Students